Post-BSN DNP - Online

 Programs of Study:

 Students may enter the DNP program with a BSN.
-Specialty areas for Post-BSN DNP students include adult-gerontology, family and pediatric practice tracks.
+Specialty areas for Post-BSN DNP students include adult-gerontology, family, pediatric, and psychiatric mental health practice tracks.
 Post-BSN DNP graduates from these tracks will be eligible for certification as a primary care nurse practitioner.
 A practice improvement project will be completed during the last year of the program under the direction of faculty.

 Full and part-time plans of study are available.
 Sample plans of study are found below: